sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 admin@sonic:~$ config vlan del Vlan11
 ```

+The `update` command will be generated but not always could be executed.
+The user will get an error message from the YANG validator if the `update command` is not supported.

 YANG models support [The leaf's "mandatory" Statement](https://tools.ietf.org/html/rfc7950#section-7.6.5).
 If the user wants to distinguish whether a CLI argument is mandatory or not, he can use the --help command (covered in the next rules)